asvin-kumar/bikegroups/README.md

-# Run Groups
+# Bike Groups

-This is the source code for the [austinrungroups.com](https://austinrungroups.com) website.
+This is the source code for the [austinbikegroups.com](https://austinbikegroups.com) website.

 ## Setting up the environment